MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/enable-virtual-table-event-support.md

 When creating these types of solution components, we recommend that you set the **IsCustomizable** managed property to be `false` unless you want to allow people who install your managed solution to be able to change these settings.

-We also recommend that you add the **virtualentitymetadata** record to a specific solution when you create it.
+We also recommend that you add the Virtual Entity Metadata** record to a specific solution when you create it.
 In both examples below, you will see how the `Solution.UniqueName` is passed with the request that creates the record.

 #### Using Web API